Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Proofs

 To begin with, we restate the centroid condition and nearest neighbor condition that need to be satisfied at an equilibrium.
 An ordered set of bin edges $m_1<\dots<m_{N-1}$ leads to an equilibrium with $N$ bins if the following conditions are satisfied:

 where $u_1,\dots,u_N$ denote receiver actions.
 The aim is to show the existence of bin edges $m_1,\dots,m_{N-1}$ and receiver actions $u_1,\dots,u_N$ that satisfy \eqref{eq:thm1CentroidFirstBin}-\eqref{eq:thm1Indifference} for any $N\geq 2$ and also to prove that these bin edges and receiver actions are indeed unique.
 To that aim, we need some auxiliary results which are presented in the following lemmas.
-The first lemma derives a set of inequalities which always holds for a log-concave density.
+The first lemma derives a set of inequalities which always holds for a strictly log-concave density.

-\begin{lem} For a random variable $M$ with a log-concave density $f$, the following inequalities are always satisfied:
+\begin{lemma} For a random variable $M$ with a strictly log-concave density $f$, the following inequalities are always satisfied:

-for any $u,v\in\mathbb{R}$ with $v<u$. \end{lem} Before presenting the proof, we note that a variant of the inequalities \eqref{eq:Lemma1FirstBin} and \eqref{eq:Lemma1LastBin} are proven in \cite{bagnoli2005log} considering log-concave densities with bounded support.
+for any $u,v\in\mathbb{R}$ with $v<u$. \end{lemma} Before presenting the proof, we note that a variant of the inequalities \eqref{eq:Lemma1FirstBin} and \eqref{eq:Lemma1LastBin} can be found in the literature considering log-concave densities with bounded support \cite{bagnoli2005log}.
 On the other hand, these inequalities need to be derived for the general case of densities with two-sided unbounded support for our purpose.
-Moreover, it is required to prove the additional property in \eqref{eq:Lemma1ithBin}, which is crucial in obtaining the monotonic behavior of the intermediate bin edges in Lemma~\ref{lem:monotonicity}.
+Moreover, it is required to prove the additional property in \eqref{eq:Lemma1ithBin}, which is crucial in obtaining the monotonic behavior of the bin edges $m_2,\dots,m_N$ with respect to a change in $m_1$ in Lemma~\ref{lem:monotonicity}.